cul/ac-academiccommons/README.md

    ```

 ## Populating your development instance with items
-If you need an object in AC to do further testing and development, add a collection and item with the following instructions.
+If you need an object in AC to do further testing and development, add an item with the following instructions.

 1. Clean out Solr and Fedora (only necessary if previously loaded items)
    ```